stellar/slingshot/zkvm/src/signature/signature.md

 A signature is comprised of a scalar `s`, and a RistrettoPoint `R`.
 In the simple Schnorr signature case, `s` represents the Schnorr signature scalar and `R` represents the nonce commitment.
 In the MuSig signature case, `s` represents the sum of the Schnorr signature scalars of each party, or `s = sum_i (s_i)`. `R` represents the sum of the nonce commitments of each party, or `R = sum_i (R_i)`.

+Functions:
-In both the simple Schnorr signature and the MuSig signature cases, the signature verification is the same, and is detailed in the [verifying](#verifying) section.
+- `Signature::verify(...)`: In both the simple Schnorr signature and the MuSig signature cases, the signature verification is the same.
+For more detail, see the [verification](#verifying) section.

 ## Operations